Vocabulary

 English!
 I understand it.

 When using は, what is important follows the marker; when using が, what is important precedes the marker.
+We use は to make comparisons while we use が to introduce new information.
 In the following sentences, we mark ‘ei-go’ as both the topic of the first sentence, and the subject of the second one; we have underlined the part of the sentence that is important according to the particle used:

 topic marker は